MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: Algorithm Design

+In $G=(V, E)$ with the terminal set $S\subseteq V,$ the sets of Steiner Trees, Spanning Trees, and $s{\text-}t$ Shortest Paths exhibit an exponential size.
+However, this paper employs the \emph{Value Oracle} model, the same as in \cite{goel2009approximability}, in which, an oracle is utilized to provide the value of the submodular function $f(A)$ in response to queries involving the set $A\subseteq \mathcal{U},$ where $\mathcal{U}$ is the universe set.

+In multicriteria optimization, managing multiple, potentially conflicting objectives can indeed be challenging.
+One natural approach to address this complexity is to prioritize one objective as the primary focus while treating the others as budgeted constraints.
+This allows for a more manageable optimization process where the primary objective is optimized subject to the constraints imposed by the secondary objectives.
+The following paper \cite{grandoni2014new} has discussions of this technique.

+In this reformulation, the problem MIST is transformed into a single-objective optimization problem by converting one of the objective functions into a constraint with a specified budget.
+The primary objective is to minimize the total number of closed neighborhoods in the Steiner tree.
+The Steiner tree is constructed with the terminal vertex set as the required vertices, comprising the union of the root vertex and the vertices hosting the required virtual functions.
+Additionally, the total latency length of the Steiner tree is constrained by a budget.

 With the properties of the MIST problem investigated above, a two-stage submodular relaxation algorithm has been designed.
-In the first stage, we utilize the subroutine of \emph{Closed Neighborhood Minimization under $i{\text-}j$ Shortest Path Constraints} for all pairs within the union of the root and terminal vertices.
-This process is employed to construct an All Pairs Shortest Paths (APSP) Tree.
-In the second stage, we apply the minimum spanning tree algorithm to the APSP tree.
+In the first stage, we compute the all pairs shortest paths (APSP) of vertices in $G$, then utilize the subroutine of \emph{Closed Neighborhood $i{\text-}j$ Shortest Path} for pairs of terminal vertices, where the terminals consist of the union of the root vertex and the vertices hosting the required virtual functions.
+This subroutine also ensures that the total latency length between the terminals does not exceed a specified constant times the length of the shortest path between them.
+In the second stage, we employ the \emph{Pairwise Closed Neighborhood Minimum Spanning Tree}, whose construction has been detailed in Section \ref{pairwise}.